-Everything You Need to Know to Master Hot Pot
+Everything You Need to Know to Become a Hot Pot Pro

-Regional Chinese food—from X’ian-style noodles to Shanghainese soup dumplings—is finally getting its well deserved time in the spotlight.
+Regional Chinese food—from Xi’an-style noodles to Shanghainese soup dumplings—has a rich, long history.
+But there’s always more to explore.
 And with that has emerged a cult obsession with a brilliant and bubbly contender: hot pot, or huǒ guō (火锅).
-Here is everything you need to know about mastering the hot pot experience.
+Whether you visit a mom-and-pop spot or check out a big, splashy chain, here is everything you need to know about mastering the communal hot pot dining experience.

 A single hot pot restaurant in the United States will often offer several broths to choose from, though indecisive folks can sometimes opt for a combination served in the same pot with a metal divider.
 The most well-known style is a basic cloudy broth made from chicken, ginger, goji berries, and other aromatics.
 My personal favorite is the bold and numb-spicy Chongqing variant, which is chock-full of Sichuan peppercorns, red chilies, preserved mustard greens, and basically anything else you’d typically find in a Sichuanese chef’s spice rack.
 You could opt for a savory mushroom broth, sweet-and-sour tomato, or, in some places, even a coconut-infused seafood tom kha variant.